 12. The Berlin Wall Memorial

-Back in 1961, when the wall was constructed and Berlin was divided from East to West, it was Bernauer Strasse that witnessed one of the most tragic events: people trying to escape and reunite with their families, courageous jumps over the wired wall, all in search of freedom.
-This open-air museum is located exactly on Bernauer Strasse and gives you an insight into that period of division and despair.
+Back in 1961, when the wall was constructed and Berlin was divided from East to West, Bernauer Strasse witnessed one of the most tragic events: people trying to escape and reunite with their families, courageous jumps over the wired wall, all searching for freedom.
+This open-air museum is located precisely on Bernauer Strasse and gives you an insight into that period of division and despair.

 Address: Bernauer Straße 111